Tobias-Dwyer/Personal-Website/content/research/index.md

 *Colloidal Tunable Host Guest Assemblies*

 Nanoparticle [host-guest assemblies][10] are a new class of colloidal structures (currently only realized for hard particles) where a 'host' particle forms a orientationally restricted 'cage' around a more orientationally and vibrationally free 'guest' particle at the center of the cage.
 In these systems, entropy is compartmentalized, meaning that the host has a lower entropy and the guest has a higher entropy, owing to a higher free volume in the host structure.
+Entropy compartmentalization has already been discovered for both [2D systems][10] and [3D systems][12].

-**My work** on Host-Guest structures involves tuning the assembly of these structure via simple geometric rules.
+**My work** on Host-Guest structures involves tuning the assembly of these structure via simple geometric rules which you can read about in [this paper][11]!
 I have shown in a simple system of tri-tipped concave star particles and convex guest particles, you can tune the guest particle shape to change the underlying crystal structure.
 I have discovered multiple new 2D host-guest crystals including guest rotators, guest discrete rotator, homo-porous guest crystals (which you can choose based on the guest), and hetero-porous guest crystals.
 I therefore show that Host-Guest crystals are easily tunable based on guest shape and could be a useful assembly method for assembling high-quality binary crystals.